json420/degu/doc/degu.client.rst

     .. attribute:: bodies

+        A namedtuple exposing the IO abstraction API.

+        The default is :attr:`degu.base.bodies`, or this can be overridden via a *bodies* keyword argument provided to the constructor.

     .. attribute:: Connection

+        The Connection class used by :meth:`Client.connect()`.

+        The default is :class:`Connection` or this can be overridden via a *Connection* keyword argument provided to the constructor.

+    .. method:: create_socket()

+        Create a `socket.socket`_ and connect it to :attr:`Client.address`.

-    .. method:: connect()
+    .. method:: connect(Connection=None, bodies=None)

-        Create and return a new :class:`Connection` instance.
+        Create and return a *Connection* instance.